 567AC and 567BC

 The AC and BC engines, from the outside are identical to their original counterpart.
-Internally, the engines were upgraded to use “C” power liners.
+Internally, the engines were upgraded to use “C” block liners.
 The only way to spot one of these, would be to remove an airbox cover and see if the water manifold is present.

 Not to be confused with the above conversions, the 567CA engine is its own beast.
 While it was not any sort of a new development, the CA engine was an EMD designed direct replacement for the 567ATL LST engines that by now were in hundreds of commercial boats.